morinlab/lymphopedia/Supplemental_Methods_and_Results.md

 <figure>
 <img src="DLBCL_FL_BL_sankey_all-1.svg" alt="flags1" style="width:500px;"/>
 <figcaption><strong>Supplemental Figure S1.
-The originating studies for all DLBCL, FL and BL genes.</strong> <br>
-The FLAGS rank of DLBCL genes in Tier 1, 2 and 3 is compared.
-The genes in the COSMIC CGC list are included for comparison.
-Values closer to 1 indicate the gene has a higher number of rare germline variants.
+The originating studies for all DLBCL, FL and BL genes.</strong> <br> Studies are summarized according to the method used to identify mutations.
+Studies are also separated by the lymphoma type that was sequenced, with those using a combination of FL and DLBCL grouped in the middle section along with FL-centric studies.
+Additional details for each study are also provided in **Supplemental Table S5**.
 </figcaption>
 </figure>